runemadsen/gerstner.js/README.md

 Gerstner.Font
 -------------

 The `Gerstner.Font` class can be used to generate SVG web fonts via JS.
 It can generate a base64 encoded SVG string that can be used with a `Gerstner.Styler` object to generate a valid `font-face` rule.
-Because these fonts are created dynamically, you can change change and rerender them over time, while still preserving copy/paste functionality.
+Because these fonts are created dynamically, you can change and rerender them over time, while still preserving copy/paste functionality.

 First, you have to create a `Gerstner.Font` object.
 The constructor takes a name of the new font and an object of attributes that will be added to the `font-face` SVG tag.
 Here's a simple example.